An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Names were simply spelled as they sounded by medieval scribes and church officials.
 Therefore, during the lifetime of a single person, his name was often spelt in many different ways, explaining the many spelling variations encountered while researching the name Troy.
 Some of these variations included: Troye, Troy, Try, Trye, Trohy, Trohey, Troys, Troyes, O'Trahy, O'Trahey, O'Trehy, O'Trehey and many more.

-First found in County Clare, where they were granted lands by Strongbow, Earl of Pembroke, after his conquest of Ireland in 1172.
+First found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster, where they were granted lands by Strongbow, Earl of Pembroke, after his conquest of Ireland in 1172.
 They were recruited from the family of Try in Gloucester where they were Lords of the manor of Alkington.
 The family is said to be amongst the highest orders of French nobility.

 This web page shows only a small excerpt of our Troy research.
 Another 269 words(19 lines of text) covering the years 1660, 1717, 1690, 1698, 1702, 1705, 1739 and 1823 are included under the topic Early Troy History in all our PDF Extended History products.

 Another 65 words(5 lines of text) are included under the topic Early Troy Notables in all our PDF Extended History products.